mymax9172/couchdbjs/readme.md

 }
 ```

-In this case, for a customer we need at least on between name and legalName, the first argument is the actual entity.
+In this case, for a customer we need at least one between name and legalName, the first argument is the actual entity.

 #### Computed property

-A computed property is a fictional property not stored in the database but calculated anytime on-the-fly
+A computed property is a finctional property not stored in the database but calculated anytime on-the-fly

 `user-datamodel.js`